Guidelines for editors¶

 In this case, it is recommended to lock down user accounts to these/this address(es) only, which would block any login attempt from someone coming from an unauthorized IP address.

 Implementing this additional login limitation is the responsibility of the person or company who hosts and/or administers the TYPO3 site.
-Discuss the options with it and keep in mind that this is usually a 10 minutes job for someone who knows TYPO3 (the configuration directive enabledBeUserIPLock does exactly this.
+Discuss the options with them.

 Some people believe that having more access privileges in a system is better than having essential privileges only.
 This is not true from a security perspective due to several reasons.
 Every additional privilege introduces not only new risks to the system but also requires more responsibility as well as security awareness from the user.